The Big Comparison #2: Testing Suitsupply, Boggi, Giotho and Lanieri shirts

 This collar has a very harmonious fall.

-• Armhole alignment: everything is fine.
+• Armhole alignment: all good.

-• Shirt bottom hem: thin and regular.
+• Shirt bottom hem: fine and regular.

 Details

-• Reinforcement swallows: without.
+• Reinforcement swallows: none.

 • Throat: simple.